awsdocs/aws-cdk-guide/v2/migrating-v2.md

 ```

 AWS CDK v2 requires a new bootstrap stack, so you must re\-bootstrap your deployment environment\(s\)\.
 See [Bootstrapping](bootstrapping.md) for complete details\.

-**Unexpected infrastructure changes**
-Before deploying your app, use `cdk diff` to check for unexpected changes to its resources\.
-Changes to logical IDs \(causing replacement of resources\) are **not** expected\.

-Expected changes include but are not limited to:
-+ Changes to the `CDKMetadata` resource
-+ Updated asset hashes
-+ Changes related to the new\-style stack synthesis, if your app used the legacy stack synthesizer in v1 \(CDK v2 does not support the legacy stack synthesizer\)
-+ The addition of a `CheckBootstrapVersion` rule

-Unexpected changes are typically not caused by upgrading to AWS CDK v2 in itself, but are usually the result of deprecated behavior that was previously changed by feature flags\.
-This is a symptom of upgrading from a version of CDK older than about 1\.85\.x; you'd see the same changes upgrading to the latest v1\.x release\.
-You can usually resolve this by upgrading your app to the latest v1\.x release, removing feature flags, revising your code as necessary, deploying, and then upgrading to v2\.

-If your upgraded app ends up undeployable after the two\-stage upgrade, please [report the issue](https://github.com/aws/aws-cdk/issues/new/choose)\.